STAT545-UBC-hw-2018-19/hw05-rachlobay/STAT545-HW05-factors-and-figures.md

 Success!
 We can see that we only have the four continents, Africa, Americas, Asia and Europe as our factor levels for continent.
 We no longer have Oceania as a factor level for continent.
 So we succeeded in dropping the unused level from the continent factor in the gapminder data frame.

-We can also check that the countries corresponding to Oceania were dropped in gap\_no\_Oceania.
+We can also check that the countries corresponding to Oceania were dropped in gap\_no\_Oceania\_droplevels.

 First, let's view the countries of Oceania from the gapminder data frame.